-- Understanding the fundamentals of digital VLSI (or SoC) circuit design methodology. - Optimizing architecture design at RTL level using equivalent transforms for combinational and sequential computations - Design digital VLSI (or SoC) circuits using appropriate design tools to determine and optimize a RTL level architecture, to verify the model behavior by simulation and to synthesize the model into a FPGA.
+- Understanding the fundamentals of digital VLSI circuit design methodology. - Design digital VLSI (or SoC) circuits using appropriate design tools to determine and optimize a RTL level architecture, to verify the model behavior by simulation and to synthesize the model into an ASIC. - Understand the fundamental problems associated with fail observation and analysis.
+Use of test systems and design for test methods to ensure system debug and product engineering